harmonydata/harmonydata.github.io/content/en/blog/contributing.md

 Maybe a small task is easier to start with.
 Can you see any obvious bugs that you'd like to pick up?

 We’ve been looking at integrations with other data repositories.
 One way forward is to make an npm package other sites can install that makes it easy for them to send data over to the app.
-Or possibly just to interact with the API directly.
+Or possibly just to interact with [Harmony's API](/releasing-harmony-api/) directly.

 ## Raising issues and the issue tracker